On this page

 ^

-So, We know that if a struct or class is codable implicitly, it must not contain properties which are not codable.
-Tuple is one of them.
+So we know that if a struct or class is codable implicitly, it must not contain properties which are not codable.
+A tuple is one of them.

-Some people argue that why tuple cannot be designed as a codable type?
-Yeah, the hope is that tuples could conform to protocols in future.
-This is covered in the generics manifesto as “Extensions of Structural Types 28”.
+Some people ask why tuples can’t be designed as a codable type.
+Yeah, the hope is that tuples could conform to protocols in the future.
+This is covered in the Generics Manifesto as “Extensions of Structural Types 28”.

 Extensions of structural types Currently, only nominal types (classes, structs, enums, protocols) can be extended.
 One could imagine extending structural types–particularly tuple types–to allow them to, e.g., conform to protocols.
 For example, pulling together variadic generics, parameterized extensions, and conditional conformances, one could express “a tuple type is Equatable if all of its element types are Equatable”: